Native American language

 Only men became Wichita chiefs, but both genders took part in storytelling, artwork and music, and traditional medicine.

 What were Wichita homes like in the past?

 The Wichitas built tall beehive-shaped houses thatched with grass.

-Here are some pictures of Native American grass houses like
+Here are some pictures of a grass house like

 the ones Wichita Indians used.

 When Wichita men went on hunting trips, they often used small buffalo-hide

 tipis (or teepees) as temporary shelter, similar to camping tents.
 Unlike other Plains Indian tribes, though,